Call-for-Code-for-Racial-Justice/Open-Sentencing-Aggregator/scripts/populate_db_README.md

 pip install --upgrade "ibmcloudant>=0.0.43"
 ```

 Modify server.env file located at /src/main/liberty/config/server.env by adding your Cloudant Account name and API key.
-You may refer to these [docs]
-(https://www.ibm.com/support/pages/how-do-you-determine-cloudant-account-name-ibm-cloud#:~:text=To%20find%20out%20the%20Cloudant,returned%20list%20of%20service%20credentials) to look up your account name and api key.
+You may refer to this [documentation](https://www.ibm.com/support/pages/how-do-you-determine-cloudant-account-name-ibm-cloud#:~:text=To%20find%20out%20the%20Cloudant,returned%20list%20of%20service%20credentials) to look up your account name and api key.

 Usage: